 How can you recognize that nasty Botrytis cinerea or bud rot?
 First of all you need to know that bud rot mainly occurs with high humidity and wet crops.
 If you translate that to growing weed, then you will see it most often during the flowering phase of your weed plants.
-Especially if you're, you might encounter it in the last weeks of flowering.
+Especially if you're growing weed outdoors, you might encounter it in the last weeks of flowering.
 Most photoperiod weed strains will flower by the end of August.
 Autumn begins at the end of September and this guarantees high humidity.
 In addition, from the end of September buds will grow on your weed plant.
 If the buds stay damp for a long time and/or the humidity is too high all the time, bud rot is lurking.

 Now you know when to expect this stubborn weed mold.
 But what does it look like?
 You should know that bud rot grows from the inside.
 So it is difficult to recognize, because you are not going to inspect each bud from the inside every time.
 You can recognize bud rot by the white fluff.
 This is the first stage of this weed mould.
 Do you not notice this and let bud rot run its course?
 After a while you can recognize it by dark brown spots that dry out your buds from the inside.
 The last stage is the grey mould fluff.
 If you have only just managed to recognize bud rot at this stage there is a good chance that other parts of the plant have also been infected and you have a real problem.
 From this misery the weed mold owes the name 'grey mould'.